 How can you find the cheapest flight to Penang or Kuala Lumpur if you want to go to Taiping?

-Whenever we are flying to and from Malaysia we use a price comparison site called BookingBuddy.
-Since it allows us to compare up to 8 flight-price comparison sites at one time, we can quickly get a feel for the overall price and which airlines are offering the cheapest tickets for our selected travel dates.
-Here is a link to their price comparison page if you want to save some time and cash for your next trip:
+Whenever we are flying to and from Malaysia we used two price comparison sites called Momondo and BookingBuddy.
+BookingBuddy allowed us to compare up to 8 flight-price comparison sites at one time, whereas Momondo searches all their sites at one time.
+We could quickly get a feel for the overall price and which airlines are offering the cheapest tickets for our selected travel dates.
+Here is a link to their price comparison pages if you want to save some time and cash for your next trip:

 If you are in Kuala Lumpur, is it worth flying to Penang if you want to get to Taiping?